stefaandesmet2003/ArduinoProjects/DCC/README.md

 - add checks on feedback addresses to avoid writing beyond allocated array memory!!!
 - fast clock configuration in CommandStation (is now fixed, starts at 8:00 and speed via CV, but this can be more flexible over UI config)

-# CommandStation LENZ
-- configuration for command station with LENZ PC interface on uart1
-- code not up to date! (lenz parser only partially cleaned up, not up to date with xpnet version)
---> maybe integrate entirely in xpnet, both code bases have already the necessary #define switches

 # PcInterface
-a sketch that implements a LI101 PC Interface
+- a sketch that implements a LI101 PC Interface
 -> PC side : softSerial (pin 8=RX,9=TX) to usb-serial adapter, running default 19200 baud
 -> XPNET side : atmega uart1
-works with JMRI connected to the softSerial
+- works with JMRI connected to the softSerial
+- only basic hardware is required : atmega328 + MAX485 + usb-to-serial adapter
+- notes:
-JMRI doesn't accept ACK for every command => parseCommand function updated to only ack requests that don't generate a command station response!
+--> JMRI doesn't accept ACK for every command => parseCommand function updated to only ack requests that don't generate a command station response!
-rs485c - xpc : adapted so message bytes for other slots are discarded by the ISR, i.e. never make it to the RxBuffer = less work for xpc_Run()
+--> rs485c - xpc : adapted so message bytes for other slots are discarded by the ISR, i.e. never make it to the RxBuffer = less work for xpc_Run()

 ## tested
-- see CommandStation XPNET
+- see DCC CommandStation

 ## stability
 keeps working under constant polling from JMRI, especially during programming